 Del Rey herself says about the track, while she loves the chorus, the song is definitely weirder than anything else on the album, and has a completely different feel to it.

 Listen to Lana Del Rey singing ‘Salvatore‘ in the BBC plugin below, and hear what she has to say about Honeymoon.
-Although I have to admit, there’s always a discordant moment to me from hearing her sing and hearing her speak.
+Although I have to admit, there is always a discordant moment to me from hearing her sing and hearing her speak.

-She’s so mysterious when she sings and in how she looks.
+She is so mysterious when she sings and in how she looks.
 Not so much when she speaks.
 So, in that respect, I find her a little more unappealing.
 You may, of course, think differently.